carterVenne/Gone_Fishin/README.md

 # Gone Fishin
-The app for finding new fishing holes or reminiscing about past catches.
+The app for finding new fishing holes or recording and reminiscing about past catches.

 ## User Story
-AS an avid Fisherperson
+AS an avid Fisherperson <br>
-I WANT a way to locate fishing spots
+I WANT a way to locate fishing spots <br>
-I ALSO want to be able to record my catches at locations and view other's catches
+I ALSO want to be able to record my catches at locations and view other's catches across various locations

 ## App Functionality and Usage